 The areas of expertise where you will gain invaluable experience include:

 - Developing and submitting marketing applications for new products, product changes and clinical trials etc.

 - Working closely with other areas in Novo Nordisk to ensure that regulatory angles are covered in their projects

 - Improving the regulatory processes even further (LEAN projects)

 The Regulatory Affairs function is closely integrated in the drug development and drug maintenance processes of Novo Nordisk.
-Therefore, a large part of being an outstanding Regulatory Affairs professional is having the capacity to understand the business from the viewpoints of our partners in, for example, the rest of Research & Development and Product Supply.
-For this reason, diversity is key in the three 8-month long rotations that comprise the graduate programme.
+Hence, a large part of being an outstanding Regulatory Affairs professional is having the capacity to understand the business from the viewpoints of our partners in e.g. Research & Development and Product Supply.

 Having a PhD or post-doctoral degree will not over-qualify you per se, but you will have to make it crystal clear in your motivational letter why you want to leave research behind.

-Joining Novo Nordisk appeals to you, not because of the competitive salary we offer, but because the work we do is so rewarding - as we make a difference to the lives of people with chronic conditions around the world.
+Joining Novo Nordisk appeals to you, not just because we respect and value our employees, but also because of what we do: we make a difference to people living with chronic conditions around the world.